ULTIMATE-YORK/ULTIMATE/case_studies/RoboFleet Mobile robot fleet/README.md

 ## Objectives

 Using ULTIMATE, we analyze the following properties based on the number of task attemps.
-1. **Mission Success Probability**: The likelihood of each robot completing its task.
+1. **Mean Failure Probability**: The likelihood of each robot failing with its task.
 2. **Supervisor Intervention Cost**: The total cost incurred in unsticking robots.